Healthy keto foods

 Avocados are rich in monounsaturated fat, a healthy type of fat when eaten in moderation.
 The fruit is also a great source of fiber and a wide array of vitamins and minerals.
 Eating avocados helps you feel full — which is half the battle when you’re trying to lose weight.

 Salmon is a fish-based source of healthy fat.
 Salmon is both versatile and tough, Carrico says.
 It can withstand the grill without flaking out, and can be used in multiple ways.
-For instance, you can cube salmon for a stir-fry or make poke bowls with the high-quality fish.
+For instance, you can cube salmon for a stir-fry or make poke bowls with high-quality fish.

 Experience bread-like texture without actually eating bread.
 Portobello mushrooms can stand in to replace bread or buns, says Vahista Ussery, a registered dietitian nutritionist, chef and founder of To Taste, a culinary nutrition consulting and education company.